 Uncover the story of Wales at the National Museum of History & Big Pit Coal Museum.

 See Welsh fortresses and churches at Harlech, Pembroke and St Davids

 Though human occupation in the Cardiff area dates back several thousand years, the first significant settlement wasn’t established until the arrival of the Romans into Britain.
 They constructed a fortification at the mouth of the river Taff in the first century.
 It is thought that this is the origin of the name Cardiff; from the Welsh Caer-Taff, which means ‘fort on the Taff’.
 This small fortification remained mostly unchanged until the Romans departed, after which it stayed uninhabited for centuries until the invasion of the Normans.

 Led by Robert Fitzhamon, the Normans set about constructing a castle within the walls of the Roman fort, and not long after a small walled town grew around it.
-Cardiff became the most populous town in Cardiff with 2,000 residents, but remained a small trading port for several centuries.
+As a result, Cardiff became the most populous town in Wales with 2,000 residents, but remained a small trading port for several centuries.
 It wasn’t until the late 18th century, and the beginning of the industrial revolution, that Cardiff changed dramatically, as it became a centre of coal and iron exports.
 The influential Bute family oversaw much of the massive re-development which helped Cardiff flourish.